Translate

-Keywords: life system; deterministic modules; survival function; system maintenance; open-source declaration
+Keywords: life system; deterministic modules; survival function; system reliability; resilience model; exemption power; non-forced operation; open source declaration

 About This Article